 World Series of Poker Circuit

-The WSOP Circuit has made numerous stops at Horseshoe Casino Baltimore over the years, home of a WSOP-branded poker room.
+Over the years, the WSOP Circuit has made numerous stops at Horseshoe Casino Baltimore, home of a WSOP-branded poker room.
 The stops usually consist of a dozen WSOP ring events, including a $1,700 buy-in main event that usually features a big guaranteed prize pool ($500,000, for example).

 World Poker Tour